Fantomas42/django-blog-zinnia/docs/how-to/customize_look_and_feel.rst

 ------------------

-Most of the time the customization process of Zinnia is about editing the cascading style sheet of the differents pages delivered by the Weblog.
+Most of the time the customization process of Zinnia is about editing the cascading style sheet of the different pages delivered by the Weblog.

 First of all you have to note that each page of the Weblog has several classes applied on the ``<body>`` markup.
 For examples if the document has